Dedicated observers of Wake County politics will see a familiar name this year on the House District 49 ballot: Republican Gary Pendleton.

 The district’s nearly even split between Democrats and Republicans, with a sizable portion of unaffiliated voters, has both candidates courting voters who may not share their party affiliation.
 The district stretches north from Wade Avenue in Raleigh to beyond Interstate 540.

-Pendleton, a fixture for decades on state and local boards, including the North Carolina ABC Commission, is touting several high-profile endorsements from Wake District Attorney Colon Willoughby, a Democrat, and Burley Mitchell, a former chief justice of the N.C.
+Pendleton, a fixture for decades on state and local boards, including the North Carolina ABC Commission, is touting several high-profile endorsements from former Wake District Attorney Colon Willoughby, a Democrat, and Burley Mitchell, a former chief justice of the N.C.
 Supreme Court.

 Meanwhile, Hanchette is eager to reach unaffiliated and female voters, including Republican women who she thinks are as disenchanted as she is with the legislature’s education policies.